Ornithine N-benzoyltransferase

-Thus, the two substrates of this enzyme are benzoyl-CoA and L-ornithine, whereas its two products are CoA and N2,N5-dibenzoyl-L-ornithine.
+The substrates of this enzyme characterised from quail liver are ornithine and two units of benzoyl-CoA.
+Its products are N(2),N(5)-dibenzoyl-L-ornithine (ornithuric acid) and two units of coenzyme A.

-This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
+The enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is benzoyl-CoA:L-ornithine N-benzoyltransferase.
-This enzyme is also called ornithine N-acyltransferase.
+It is also called ornithine N-acyltransferase.